Dublin Crime Boss Arrested Over 2020 Murder of Gangland Figure Robbie Lawlor in Belfast

 Why It Matters

-The case highlights the close operational cooperation between An Garda Síochána and the PSNI in tackling cross-border organised crime.
-It also underscores the ongoing threat posed by Dublin-based criminal networks operating across the island of Ireland, and the long reach of law enforcement in pursuing those responsible for serious crimes.
+The case highlights the close operational cooperation between An Garda SΓochΓ‘na and the PSNI in tackling cross-border organised crime.
+It also underscores the ongoing threat posed by Dublin-based criminal networks operating across the island of Ireland, and the determination of law enforcement on both sides of the border to pursue those responsible for serious crimes.
+For the families of Robbie Lawlor's victims β and for the communities in Drogheda and north Belfast that have lived with the consequences of the feud β the arrest represents a measure of progress towards accountability.

 What's Next

-The extradition proceedings will now progress through the Irish courts.
+The extradition proceedings will now progress through the Irish courts, with Gill's hearing scheduled for 21 April 2026.
 The man is expected to contest the extradition request.
-Full details of the arrest and court appearance are available via The Irish Times.
+If extradition is granted, he will be transferred to Northern Ireland to face charges.
+Full details of the arrest and court appearance are available via The Irish Times and ITV News UTV.